Skip over navigation to page content

 Grant awarded to OurStory Scotland from Communities Scotland

 We have received a tremendous boost to our work with the award of a substantial grant of just under £10,000 from SCARF (Scottish Community Action Research Fund), which is administered by Communities Scotland on behalf of the Scottish Executive.
 This will enable us to buy professional equipment recommended by the British Library Sound Archive and to carry out our oral history work with LGBT people in diverse areas of Scotland, including communities that are distant from the large conurbations.
 The launch of this two year expansion of our activities took place on 4 November 2004 at the last night of our successful theatre project SexShunned, in which we worked with 7:84 Theatre Company to develop a dramatic presentation of stories emerging from oral history with the LGBT community in Scotland.
-The grant will enable us to continue theatre and exhibition work to reach a wider public, and will extend our oral history collection, which is to be archived at the National Museums of Scotland.
+The grant will enable us to continue theatre and exhibition work to reach a wider public, and will extend our collection of personal testimonies and oral histories for archive at National Museums Scotland and the National Library of Scotland.
 Read the press release

 Chronology